tbegusic/i-pi/examples/tools/eq_neq_spectra/README.md

 ```
 which takes less than a minute to finish.
 The computed dipole moments, polarizabilities, and dipole moment derivatives are printed out (files simulation.dip\_0, simulation.pol\_0, simulation.dip\_der\_0) and can be compared to the provided bck\_\* files.

-In this example, equilibrium dynamics is run for 100 steps.
+In this example, equilibrium dynamics runs for 100 steps.
 Nonequilibrium dynamics is initiated at every 20 steps of the equilibrium dynamics and each trajectory runs for 20 steps.
 Dipoles and polarizabilities are printed every four steps.
 First $100/4 + 1 = 26$ entries in simulation.dip\_0 or simulation.pol\_0 are from equilibrium dynamics.
 Then, $2 \times (100/20) = 10$ nonequilibrium trajectories are propagated.
 Each trajectory will print out $20 / 4 + 1 = 6$ dipole moments and polarizabilities into corresponding files.